Olumide Oyedeji: FIBA

-The International Basketball Federation, FIBA, Central Board appointed Oyedeji, to the FIBA Players commission for the 2014-2019 term.
+The International Basketball Federation, FIBA, Central Board appointed Oyedeji, to the FIBA Players commission for the 2014–2019 term.
 Oyedeji's appointment resulted from his nomination by the Nigerian Basketball Federation in line with the criteria provided by the world governing body of basketball.
 He is expected to serve in the newly inaugurated FIBA Players commission under the chairmanship of former Serbian International and NBA great, Vlade Divac.
 Oyedeji is also a member of the board of the Nigeria Basketball Federation.

 Personal life

 Oyedeji had his secondary education at Loyola College, Ibadan where he started playing as a member of the school's senior basketball team.

-Oyedeji is married to Adegoke Fajemisin.
+Oyedeji is married to Adejoke Fajemisin.
 They have five children together.